 Amrita Hepi is an award winning first nations choreographer and dancer from from Bundjulung (Aus) and Ngapuhi (NZ) territories.
-Her mission as an artist is to push the barriers of intersectionality and make work that garners multiple access points through allegories.
-Her practice at present is interested in probing ideas of authenticity, the perpetuation of culture, tradition, and a ‘decolonial imagination’ - and questioning where this now resides.
+Her mission as an artist is to push the barriers of intersectionality in form and make work that garners multiple access points through allegories.
+Her practice at present is interested in forms hybridity - especially those that arise under empire.

-An artist with a broad following and reach her work has taken various forms (film, performance, sculpture, text, lecture, paticipatory installation) but always begins from working with the body as a point of archive, memory and resistance.
+An artist with a broad following and reach her work has taken various forms (film, performance, sculpture, text, lecture, participatory installation) but always begins from working with the body as a point of archive, memory , dance and resistance.

 Amrita trained at the National Aboriginal Islander Skills Development Association (NAISDA) dance college, New South Wales, Australia and Alvin Ailey American Dance School, New York.
 And has been an artist in residence at BANFF centre for the arts Canada, ACE OPEN South Australia.

 Exhibition/Performance credits include: